stumail/IDLP-RDIC/README.md

 ```
 Please replace 192.168.0.1 and 6000 to the actual IP and port of the PMN, replace 7000 to the actual port of the designated verifier.

-A Sample output (for two witness verifiers):
+Here is a sample output (for two witness verifiers):
 ```
 Designated verifier emulation starts. g2 = [3835290714881499063234722596030330929525191950031135780532373609768197739884147203712326636053061263296030595072401626259528919901924379183754351262762991, 1557593106912541163068444538830358336808289563720837536371742010962165882406442235712410922255466790569518046577982578410592257310883169826417478380641560]